ardoq/ardoq-csharp-client/README.md

 ######*Relationship diagram*
 ####Models
 The model API is not stable yet, so you have to create your Model in the UI and refer to the id.
+##Contributing
+### Tests
+In order to run the tests you need an Ardoq account.
+You also need to generate a security token and edit the settings in `ArdoqTest.Helper.TestUtils` to fit your configuration.
 ###License

 Copyright © 2014 Ardoq AS